Comparison of Spirulina and Chlorella

-This table shows that Spirulina has higher nutritional value overall than Chlorella.
+This table shows that Spirulina is generally more nutritious than Chlorella.

-Especially, the content rate of protein, pro Vitamin A, and Vitamin B12 seems high.
-There are other differences, such as the fact that the content of dietary fiber is 2 to 3% in Chlorella, while in Spirulina is 8 to 10% which is about 4 times of the former.
+Especially, high content rate of protein, pro Vitamin A, and Vitamin B12.
+In addition, the dietary fiber content of Chlorella is 2 to 3%, whereas that of Spirulina is about 4 times 8 to 10%.